raovanu/raovanu.github.io/_posts/2021-9-20-gearrings.md

 model: assets/models/gearring.gltf
 ---

-I designed these earrings/phone charms in Onshape as part of a recruitment campaign to improve the diversity of the robotics CAD team.
+I designed these earrings/phone charms in Onshape as part of a recruitment campaign to improve the diversity of my high school robotics' CAD subteam.
 The gear and bolt (a team motif) are printed separately in black and red to represent the team colors.
 I designed them with a millimeter of tolerance in between so they can snap together afterwards to assemble the final piece.